tmdc-io/prometheus/docs/querying/functions.md

 increase(http_requests_total{job="api-server"}[5m])
 ```

-`increase` acts on native histograms by calculating a new histogram where each
+`increase` acts on histogram samples by calculating a new histogram where each
-component (sum and count of observations, buckets) is the increase between
+component (sum and count of observations, buckets) is the increase between the
-the respective component in the first and last native histogram in
+respective component in the first and last native histogram in `v`.
+However,
-`v`.
-However, each element in `v` that contains a mix of float and native
+each element in `v` that contains a mix of float samples and histogram samples
-histogram samples within the range, will be missing from the result vector.
+within the range, will be omitted from the result vector, flagged by a
+warn-level annotation.

-`increase` should only be used with counters and native histograms where the
+`increase` should only be used with counters (for both floats and histograms).
-components behave like counters.
-It is syntactic sugar for `rate(v)` multiplied
+It is syntactic sugar for `rate(v)` multiplied by the number of seconds under
-by the number of seconds under the specified time range window, and should be
+the specified time range window, and should be used primarily for human
-used primarily for human readability.
-Use `rate` in recording rules so that
+readability.
+Use `rate` in recording rules so that increases are tracked
-increases are tracked consistently on a per-second basis.
+consistently on a per-second basis.

 ## `info()` (experimental)